tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 1. **Implement the Test logic (decision rules) following the expected response criteria in order**
    - **Evaluate internal prerequisites first**
      - Evaluate `bdq:Empty` and `bdq:NotEmpty` consistently (with utilty functions).
-     - If the `Specification` states that one or more required `Information Element`(s) being `bdq:Empty` prevents generating a proposal, return:
+     - If the `Specification` states that one or more required `Information Elements` being `bdq:Empty` prevents generating a proposal, return:
        - `Response.status` = `INTERNAL_PREREQUISITES_NOT_MET`
        - `Response.result` omitted / null
        - `Response.comment` containing a `bdq:NotEmpty` explanation